chaotic-aur/toolbox/README.md

 * `chaotic queue-run-{nspawn,chroot,docker,singularity} ${QUEUENAME_OR_PATH}`

-    Generates, builds, and deploy an entire queue of packages.
+    It generates, builds, and deploys an entire queue of packages.

 * `chaotic db-bump`

-    Add recent deployed packages to the database.
+    Add recently deployed packages to the database.
     Move older packages to archive.
     Uses `repoctl`